How Much Does AdThrive Pay Per Pageview? (and 3 Alternatives to Consider)

 When you buy something through one of the links on our site, we may earn an affiliate commission.

 AdThrive is one of the most well-known ad management services around.
-Display ads are a great way for bloggers to make money, but choosing the right ad network to use can be tricky.
+Display ads are a great way to help bloggers make the most money possible from their traffic, but choosing the right ad network to use can be tricky.
 After all, you want to be sure that you're not leaving any money on the table.

 The main question on most people's lips is, how much does AdThrive pay?
 And are there any better options out there?